rafkhan/the-clusternator/README.md

 All code is in `src/`.
 The CLI entry point is `bin/clusternator-cli.js`, but includes from `lib/` (the compile destination).

-There are unit tests, and e2e tests.
+There are unit tests, and repl tests.
 Unit tests can be done by running `npm test`, assuming the project has been `npm install`'d.
 This is an alias to `gulp test-unit`

-The e2e tests require AWS credentials, and can be run directly from gulp with `gulp test-e2e`

-The `gulp test` task will run both the unit, and e2e tests.

 Code coverage can be found _after_ tests are run, and is located in the (generated) `coverage` folder.
 Coverage includes lcov, json, and html.

-#### Compile ES6

-`npm run build` will transform your ES6 source into ES5

-`gulp transpile` will transpile `src/**/*.js` to `lib/**/*.js`

-`gulp watch` will look at `src/**/*.js`, and transpile them to `lib/**/*.js`

-#### Running the clusternator CLI

-Run `./bin/clusternator.sh` from the root directory.

-#### Project Init

-Requires the Current Working Directory to be a git repository, or a subfolder within a git repository.
-The command will interactively create a `.clusternator` file in the project\'s root directory, and will provision the *networking* infrastructure for a project on AWS.
-This currently requires an existing VPC, and Route (AWS bootstrapping coming soon!),

 ## License